nguptaa/Covid-Nepal/README.md

 # covidnepal

-An app that helps users get detailed statistics of Covid-19 in Nepal and around the world along with the news.
+A cross-platform app that helps users get detailed statistics of Covid-19 in Nepal and around the world along with the news.

 ## App Screenshots